 How risky is the supply chain?

 Supply chain risk in the general contractor services market is moderate.
 Supply inputs are typically readily available, and most supply industries experience high import activity, which helps temper excessive price growth for materials.
-However, risk among material suppliers fluctuates due to significant volatility further upstream, which causes material prices to rise and fall considerably.
+However, significant volatility further upstream causes material prices to rise and fall considerably.
 When material costs rise,...
 Subscribe to learn more.